 To receive a degree from the College of Art, a student must meet the requirements below and take academic courses with other undergraduates.
-Work in art and design can be combined with studies in architecture, business, the humanities, the natural and social sciences and the other arts.
+Work in art and design can be combined with studies in architecture, business, the humanities, the natural and social sciences, and the other arts.
 Students may take these courses for educational and intellectual enrichment or in direct correlation with their primary interests.

 This curriculum includes the capstone studio for seniors in any BFA program in the College of Art.
 The capstone studio brings together all seniors in the studio areas and separately in the communication design and fashion areas for critical dialogue beyond disciplinary boundaries and to guide preparation for each area's culminating BFA exhibition.

-Distribution Requirements (12 units)
+Distribution Requirements (12 credits)

-Writing (3 units): Students must complete a College Writing course with a C- or better during the first year of study.
+Students must complete a College Writing course with a C– or better during the first year of study.
 Transfer students must fulfill the writing requirement by taking an approved course or by review of a writing portfolio.
 For more information, visit the College Writing Program website.

-Humanities (3 units): Humanities courses examine the human condition as documented and expressed in both past and contemporary times.
+Humanities courses examine the human condition as documented and expressed in both past and contemporary times.
 This area includes courses in literature (both in English and other languages), Classics, History, Philosophy, and Religious Studies, and some courses in creative arts such as Dance, Drama, Music and Writing.
 Courses tagged HUM Humanities ArtSci IQ fulfill the humanities requirement.

-Natural Sciences or Mathematics (3 units): These courses help the student understand the natural and physical world using objective and empirical observation and controlled experimentation.
+These courses help the student understand the natural and physical world using objective and empirical observation and controlled experimentation.
 This area includes courses in Biology, Chemistry, Environmental Biology or Policy, Earth and Planetary Sciences, Math and Physics, and some courses from departments such as Anthropology and Psychological & Brain Sciences.
 Courses tagged NSM Natural Sciences and Mathematics Art Sci IQ fulfill this requirement.

-Social and Behavioral Sciences (3 units): These courses use qualitative and quantitative observation to explore the social environment, relationships with society, and forms of human behavior.
+These courses use qualitative and quantitative observation to explore the social environment, relationships with society, and forms of human behavior.
 This area includes courses in Anthropology, Economics, Education, International and Area Studies, Political Science and Psychological & Brain Sciences, and courses from other areas, including interdisciplinary studies.
 Courses tagged SSC Social and Behavioral Sciences ArtSci IQ fulfill the social and behavioral sciences requirement.

-Art History and Visual Culture (15 units)
+Art History and Visual Culture (15 credits)

-ARTARCH 1515History of Western Art, Architecture & Design 3
+ARTARCH 1515History of Western Art, Architecture & Design3

 ARTARCH 2020Introduction to Modern Art, Architecture and Design3

-Foundations (13 units)
+Foundations (13 credits)

-ART 11102D Design3
+ART 11102-D Design3

-ART 11203D Design3
+ART 11203-D Design3

 DESIGN 1210Digital Studio3